ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`network`: The network ID.
+- `--network`: The network ID.
---'ip-address`: The requested IP address of this network interface.
+- `--ip-address`: The requested IP address of this network interface.
---`json`: Format output in JSON.
+- `--json`: Format output in JSON.

 ---